-The PhD in Molecular and Cellular Medicine (MCM) is designed to expose students to multidisciplinary training in molecular biology with a focus on cutting-edge technologies used in the context of basic and translational research.
+The PhD in Molecular and Cellular Medicine (MCM) is designed for MCM Master students that pursue their studies at IRCM.
+It is also made to expose new students to multidisciplinary training in molecular biology with a focus on cutting-edge technologies used in the context of basic and translational research.
 The Molecular and Cellular Medicine research themes are mainly focused on the study of human diseases.
 This program requires choosing a PhD advisor for entering the program.

 Students who have completed an intensive master's degree in molecular biology (Molecular and Cellular Medicine option, Systems Biology option) or fast-tracked to a doctorate will be required to take the course Lectures in molecular biology (BIM 7022);

 New students in molecular biology will be required to take the course Lectures in molecular biology and obtain 3 to 6 additional credits (the files will be reviewed on a case-by-case basis)